My Death Is a Mockery

-My Death Is a Mockery is a 1952 British crime film directed by Tony Young and starring Donald Houston, Kathleen Byron and Bill Kerr.
+My Death Is a Mockery is a 1952 British second feature ('B') crime film directed by Tony Young and starring Donald Houston, Kathleen Byron and Bill Kerr.
+It was written by Douglas Baber from his 1952 novel of the same name.

-It was shot at the Brighton Studios as a second feature.
-The following year it attracted notoriety as the last film watched by Christopher Craig before he shot dead a policeman during a failed burglary.
+It attracted notoriety as the film watched by Christopher Craig earlier in the day on which he shot dead a policeman during a failed burglary.

 Synopsis

 After being condemned to death, a man recounts the events that have brought him there.
 A struggling Brixham fisherman, he was persuaded by an Australian chancer to switch to smuggling brandy from the French coast.
 However the murder of a policeman rapidly leads to things falling apart.